kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-data-science-in-Microsoft-Fabric.md

     ```

     ![](./Images/E2T5S4.png)

+    This code displays retrieves the latest two runs sorted by start time in descending order.

 1. Finally, you can plot the evaluation metrics of multiple models next to each other to easily compare models: